ibm-cloud-architecture/refarch-kc/docs/deployments/backing-services.md

 ### Using community-based Kafka Helm charts, deployed locally in-cluster

-If you simply want to deploy Kafka using the open source, community-supported Helm Charts, you can do so with the following commands.
+If you simply want to deploy Kafka using the open source, community-supported Helm Charts, you can do so with the following commands to deploy the [bitnami Kafka Stack Helm Charts](https://bitnami.com/stack/kafka/helm).

 #### Environment Considerations

-**TODO** Needs update to account for ServiceAccount integration after `helm template` generation
+As of the time of this document being authored, the Bitnami Kafka Stack Helm Chart does not expose the required security configuration elements to run optimally on OpenShift.
+After generating the Helm templates below, you may need to manually update the YAML files to apply the ServiceAccount you have configured for your environment to run the containers accordingly.

 #### Service Deployment